Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Reviewer Comment Responses

 Plan reviewers frequently request clarifications or modifications.
-Your construction company coordinates with design professionals addressing these comments and resubmitting revised documents.
+Your contractor coordinates with design professionals to address these comments and resubmit revised documents.
+Multiple review cycles are common on complex projects.

 Inspection Scheduling